pcal43/fastback/docs/commands.md

 ---
 layout: default
-title: Reference
+title: Commands
 nav_order: 80
 ---

-# /backup Subcommand Reference
+# Commands

+Type `/backup` followed by one of these subcommands:

 Command            | Use
 ------------------ | ---